It seems like Apple Pay is all anyone is talking about. And it's not difficult to see why:

 Given these assets, it's easy to understand why retailers are flocking to Apple Pay in droves.

 But as a smaller merchant, does it make sense to adopt Apple's payment technology?
-How much will it cost you to implement Apple Pay at your retail store?
+How much will it cost you to implement Apple Pay at your business?

 A Quick Breakdown of Apple Pay Implementation Costs